How Much Concrete for Fence Post Hole: A Comprehensive Guide

 What should I do if I have excess concrete after pouring?

-Dispose of it responsibly by using it to create small structures like garden paths or filling in low spots in your yard, rather than pouring it down the drain.
+Instead of pouring it down the drain, consider using excess concrete to build small structures like garden paths or to fill low spots in your yard.

 How can I ensure the longevity of my concrete structure post-pouring?

-Yes, by applying a curing compound and keeping the surface moist for at least a week, you can significantly enhance the durability and strength of your concrete.
+Applying a curing compound and keeping the surface moist for at least a week can greatly improve the durability and strength of your concrete.

 What are the signs that my concrete has been mixed improperly?